-I live in Sydney surrounded by bushland and not far from the coast.
+I live on acreage in NSW, surrounded by bushland and not far from the coast.

-My kiln is powered by a solar array that tracks the sun as it moves across the sky.
+My electric kiln is powered by both grid and solar power.
+(At top temperature I need a bit more power as we haven't battery storage yet...)
+We have a huge solar array, designed by my father that tracks the sun as it moves across the sky.

-The concepts for new work begin with the experiential, the moving about and exploring of a natural space by walking, listening, observing.
+Ideas for new artwork mostly begin with the experiential, the moving about and exploring of a natural space by walking, listening, observing.

 In the words of art critic, Germano Celant what interests me...is the discovery, the exposition, the insurrection of the magic and the marvellous value of natural elements.
 Like an organism of simple structure, the artist mixes himself with the environment...he enlarges his threshold of things.